 I am all about making homemade jams and jellies these days.
 This last week, I tried my hand at making homemade blackberry jam.
 So far, this has been my favorite.

 Thanks to Ball® Home Canning for sponsoring this post and sending me the all-new jelly jars to store my homemade jams in!

 Making homemade blackberry jam is not hard at all.
 In fact, making any jam or jelly is pretty easy.

-When it comes to canning, there are several types — pressure canning (which my mom did a lot of when I was growing up), water bath canning (what you do for a lot of salsas and jellies), and then just freezer canning (like I did with the strawberry jam I recently made).
+When it comes to canning, there are several types.
+There is pressure canning (which my mom did a lot of when I was growing up).
+You can also do water bath canning (what you do for a lot of salsas and jellies).
+And there is freezer canning (like I did with the strawberry jam I recently made).